Learn how to protect your plan’s participants from hidden fees

 Review Your Plan

-It starts with knowing who you’re paying and how.
+It starts with knowing who you are paying and how.
 We recommend looking at your plan twice a year with the goal of determining if the administration and investment fees are appropriate for the services provided.

 Review each of your service provider’s qualifications, quality of service, and total fees paid.
 You should require them to provide the level of detail and transparency you need to make informed decisions.

-With greater transparency, you’ll be able to determine direct and indirect fees to calculate the total cost of your plan.
+With greater transparency, you will be able to determine direct and indirect fees to calculate the total cost of your plan.

 Eliminate Indirect Payments and Conflicts of Interest